NotARoomba/Cyberboard/README.md

 Designed in KiCad with attention to RF design, power management, and sensor integration.
 The board features a 4-layer stackup (SIG/GND/PWR/SIG) with optimized routing for the Bluetooth antenna and sensitive analog signals.

-### Features

-- Bluetooth antenna routing with impedance matching
-- Optimized sensor placement (IMU and Barometer) away from RF components
-- SPI interface for IMU (ICM-42688) and I2C interface for Barometer (BMP580)
-- Efficient buck-boost converter with power path

 ### Schematic

 <img src="assets/schematic.png" alt="Schematic" width="800"/>